genomicsclass/book/pages/matrix_notation.md

 ## [1] 100   5
 ```

-Note that the columns are filled by column.
-The `byrow=TRUE` argument let's us change that:
+The columns are filled by column.
+The `byrow=TRUE` argument lets us change that:

 ```r